 Discover the Networks is a project of the David Horowitz Freedom Center, which is funded through donations.
 They have received significant funding, nearly 9 million dollars, from the Milwaukee-based Lynde and Harry Bradley Foundation, according to documents reviewed by CMD.
 Additional funders of his projects include the Scaife and Cathrage Foundations.

 Analysis / Bias

 In review, Discover the Networks is comprised of a search engine for profiles of individuals, organizations, and institutions.
-The search engine also scans for articles related to their primary causes such as anti-immigration, anti-socialism, and communism as well as pro-capitalist and anti-labor unions.
-Put another way they support strong Paleoconservatism.
-Most information focuses on Islam in a negative light such as profiling those they believe support terrorism or antisemitism, even US politicians such as Keith Ellison.
-The website also features an “In the News” section which reports negatively on liberals such as this which links to the questionable Breitbart Rev. Al: Dangerous Trump ‘Cult Worshippers’ Running the Govt.
+The search engine also scans for articles related to their primary causes, such as anti-immigration, anti-socialism, and communism, as well as pro-capitalist and anti-labor unions.
+Put another way; they support strong Paleoconservatism.
+Most information focuses on Islam negatively, such as profiling those they believe support terrorism or antisemitism, even US politicians such as Keith Ellison.
+The website also features an “In the News” section, which reports negatively on liberals such as this, which links to the questionable Breitbart Rev. Al: Dangerous Trump ‘Cult Worshippers’ Running the Govt.

 Editorially, Discover the Networks editor David Horowitz has been described as a driving force of the anti-Muslim, anti-immigrant, and anti-black movements.
-Media Bias Fact Check does not determine hate group status and therefore relies on third-party information.
-According to the SPLC Horowtiz is an “Anti-Muslim fanatic.”
+Media Bias Fact Check does not determine hate group status and relies on third-party information.
+According to the SPLC, Horowtiz is an “Anti-Muslim fanatic.”

 Failed Fact Checks

-Overall, we rate Discover the Networks far-right in bias and Questionable due to the use of poor sources, the promotion of propaganda related to Islam, the use of poor sources, and third party designation as a potential hate group.
-(10/21/2016) Updated (D. Van Zandt 8/29/2020)
+Overall, we rate Discover the Networks far-right in bias and Questionable due to the use of poor sources, the promotion of propaganda related to Islam, the use of poor sources, and third-party designation as a potential hate group.
+(10/21/2016) Updated (D. Van Zandt 09/02/2022)